 6. Shared documents are your friend

 Once you’ve produced your schedules, you need to get them to the agents and team leaders.
-You could save the schedules as an Excel file or event a PDF and email them.
+You could save the schedules as an Excel file or even a PDF and email them.
 A better idea is to store them in a shared folder and share a link.
 That way, there’s only ‘one version of the truth’ and your colleagues will always be looking at the current version.

 7. You can manage in real-time - manually